 Safer Roads; Healthier Communities

-24th Canadian Multidisciplinary
+24th Canadian Multidisciplinary Road Safety Conference

 Vancouver, BC, June 1 - 4, 2014

 Furthermore, traffic injuries and deaths have a significant impact on individuals, families and on society as a whole.
 Loss of income, long-term care and rehabilitation are some of the burdens experienced, and the economic burden at a societal level is staggering.
-The theme of this conference is designed to stress the importance of sharing strategies across disciplines to improve the safety of our roads with the goal to lower traffic injuries and deaths.
+The theme of this conference is designed to stress the importance of sharing strategies across disciplines to improve the safety of our roads thus lowering traffic injuries and deaths.

 Delegates will enjoy discovering Vancouver, which was voted Canada's most walkable city.
 This diverse and multicultural city has much to offer; from festivals to gardens, suspension bridges to aquariums.
 Delegates will also want to take in its energetic restaurant and entertainment scene.